Considering theological study?

 Learn in community and in context

-Full-time independent students have the option to be connected with church placement experiences, pastoral groups (smaller groups of students who meet weekly with a designated Trinity tutor), and times set aside for practicing spiritual disciplines in our wider community.
+Full-time independent students have the option to be connected with church placement experiences, Tutor Groups (smaller groups of students who meet weekly with a designated Trinity tutor), and times set aside for practicing spiritual disciplines in our wider community.
 [What can you gain from studying in the Trinity community?]

 An independent student is selected each year to participate in our Student Exec, and Trinity Tutor in New Testament Dr Jamie Davies serves as Tutor for Independent Students.
 Both the exec rep and tutor act as liaisons to represent our independent students in the college leadership, and are available to hear any concerns, questions, or ideas.